 To qualify for an advance, a credit union must be creditworthy and demonstrate a liquidity need.
 A credit union is generally considered creditworthy if it is currently viable and not in danger of failing.
 The term liquidity need is defined in the Federal Credit Union Act (opens new window) (12 U.S.C.
 1795(a)) and in NCUA regulations § 725 (opens new window).

 Under the CARES Act, both natural person credit unions and corporate credit unions are eligible to borrow from the CLF for their respective liquidity needs.
 This change occurred by temporarily changing the definition of a liquidity need for all credit unions, including corporates.
-After the CARES Act expires on December 31, 2020, the statute will revert to its original language, which defines a liquidity need as that of a credit union primarily serving natural person credit unions (and corporate credit unions will no longer be eligible to borrow for their own needs).Close and return to top
+The CAA extended the sunset of the CARES Act CLF provisions to December 31, 2021.
+Afterward, the statute will revert to its original language, which defines a liquidity need as that of a credit union primarily serving natural person credit unions (and corporate credit unions will no longer be eligible to borrow for their own needs).Close and return to top

 How will the CLF determine if a credit union is creditworthy?